HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_ltpa_key.md

       customLtpaSecret: ""  # Must be empty when using inline config
 ```

-Use this configuration for development environments, non-critical deployments, or when credentials are managed through other means.

 ### Custom Secret reference

-Reference an existing Kubernetes Secret containing LTPA credentials:
+Reference an existing Kubernetes Secret containing LTPA credentials by specifying the following properties:

 ```yaml
 configuration: